Oneflow-Inc/libai/docs/source/notes/How_to_use_model_parallel_in_LiBai.md

 ## 3、Using Libai's api.
 [LiBai](https://github.com/Oneflow-Inc/libai) is a large-scale open-source model training toolbox based on OneFlow.

 Libai provides many efficient api which can be easily used for distributed training and evaluation.
 It also supports some popular models under the projects folder such as [CLIP](https://github.com/Oneflow-Inc/libai/tree/main/projects/CLIP).
 To avoid duplication of work, we directly use the clip model implemented in Libai.
-The relavant code in the original pytorch code is the `OpenAIClipAdapter` class which can be written as follows:
+The relevant code in the original pytorch code is the `OpenAIClipAdapter` class which can be written as follows:
 ```python
 # _clip.py
 import os